Print Options

 Dissertation and Final Examination

-The Ph.D. thesis may be a single-author or multiple-author paper that is submitted to a research journal of high quality and judged to be suitable for publication by the student's full Thesis Committee.
+The Ph.D. thesis may be a single-author or long-form paper (a collection of multiple-author papers) that is submitted to a research journal of high quality and judged to be suitable for publication by the student's full Thesis Committee.
 This research is presented to the Thesis Committee in a Final Examination to engage in dialogue and debate, and receive constructive criticism.
 Final examinations are public events attended by the departmental community.

 Contacts